devzone777/skywire-xns/README.md

 **Program:**
 Install skywire-xns on Linux running python 2.7 (minimum), zmq, openssl, and twisted.
-Stable on Ubuntu 18.04 LTS and 16.04 LTS although the should be no issues on Raspbian, Armbian, Arch Linux, Debian, CentOS.
+Stable on Ubuntu 18.04 LTS and 16.04 LTS although there should be no issues on Raspbian, Armbian, Arch Linux, Debian, CentOS.

 Please open an issue if you have a problem with it.